Normandy massacres: Initial killings

-The last man known to be murdered by members of the 3rd Battalion on June 7 was Army Chaplain Captain Walter Brown, of the Sherbrooke Fusiliers.
+The last man known to be murdered by members of the 3rd Battalion on June 7 was army chaplain Captain Walter Brown, of the Sherbrooke Fusiliers.
 He set out in a jeep to visit an officer who was recovering at a field hospital in Les Buissons.
 He was accompanied by Lieutenant W.F.
 Grainger, and Lance Corporal J.H.
 Greenwood (who was driving).
-They left for the hospital at 11:30 PM on June 7, and soon became lost.
-They stopped near the village of Galmanche to try and get their bearings, and were shot at by an SS patrol while disembarking their jeep to surrender.
+They left for the hospital at 11:30 on June 7, and soon became lost.
+They stopped near the village of Galmanche to try and get their bearings, and were shot at by an SS patrol while disembarking from their jeep to surrender.
 Greenwood was killed by the initial volley, while Grainger was wounded.
 Grainger saw Brown walk toward the SS patrol with his hands raised, but passed out before seeing what became of him.
 Grainger came to some time later, and managed to drive himself back to friendly lines.
 Brown's body was found several weeks later, close to where the trio had initially stopped; a single stab wound from a bayonet pierced his heart.